Update (or Modernize) Existing UCC Sites

 Test the modernization on a development or test tenant before running on production.

-4. Schedule During Off-Hours
+5. Schedule Large Batches During Off-Hours

-5. Communicate with Users
+6. Communicate with Users

 Inform users that: